-In the past few months, I’ve had an influx of prospective clients come to me with these exact words: “I want to rethink my business.”
+Over the years, I’ve had an influx of prospective clients come to me with these exact words: “I want to rethink my business.”
 I thought: Cool!
 Me, too!

-There are lots of reasons why people reinvent their business model.
+There are lots of reasons why people redesign their business model.
 Here are some of the ones I’ve heard recently:

 - One of my clients needs to take her business completely virtual so that she can travel extensively with her husband, who retired early.